adbar/trafilatura/README.rst

 Scientific context
 ~~~~~~~~~~~~~~~~~~

 This module is part of methods to derive information from web documents in order to build text databases for research (chiefly linguistic analysis and natural language processing).
 A significant challenge resides in the ability to extract and pre-process web texts to meet scientific expectations: Web corpus construction involves numerous design decisions, and this software packages can help facilitate collection and enhance corpus quality.
-For more information:

 .. image:: https://zenodo.org/badge/DOI/10.5281/zenodo.3460969.svg
    :target: https://doi.org/10.5281/zenodo.3460969